Battery or Fuel-Powered

 Gasoline-powered equipment, such as chainsaws and lawn equipment, is only allowed if it's new and in its original packaging and has never been opened.
 You may not check gasoline or any other flammable fuel to power the device.

 Lithium cells or batteries power many consumer electronic devices and medical devices, like watches, laptop batteries, calculators, cell phones, hearing aids and much more.
-You can bring lithium-battery powered devices and spare lithium batteries as carry-on items only, with batteries individually protected to prevent short circuits.
+You can bring lithium-battery powered devices as carry-on items or in checked baggage.
+Spare lithium batteries are allowed as carry-on items only with batteries individually protected to prevent short circuit.

 SEE LITHIUM BATTERY TRANSPORT & SIZE GUIDELINES »